 At-Large (Class B) Distribution

 What are 7(j) distributions/dividends and how are they calculated?

-Sections 7(i) and 7(j) of the Alaska Native Claims Settlement Act (ANCSA) were unique revenue-sharing mechanisms included by the United States Congress to help ensure that all Alaska Natives benefitted from resource development on ANCSA lands.
+Sections 7(i) and 7(j) of the Alaska Native Claims Settlement Act (ANCSA) are unique revenue-sharing mechanisms included by the United States Congress to help ensure that all Alaska Natives benefitted from resource development on ANCSA lands.
 Under Section 7(i), a regional corporation must share 70% of the net revenue from timber and subsurface minerals developed on regional corporation ANCSA lands with the other 11 Alaska Native regional corporations.

 Under Section 7(j), a regional corporation must annually pay 50% of the money received under Section 7(i) to the village corporations and to at-large shareholders within its region.
 In the Doyon region, we make distributions to our village corporations and at-large shareholders in the April/May timeframe of Section 7(i)/7(j) money we have received from the other regional corporations during the preceding year.

 The formula we use is to divide 50% of the amount of Section 7(j) money received by the number of original shareholders.
 Doyon then pays each village corporation its proportional share of money based on the class A shareholder population in 1972.
 Each village corporation determines how to use its 7(j) payments.

 Every at-large/Class B shareholder receives a disbursement for the individual proportional share based on the same formula.